-Was the conduct serious?
+Was the conduct serious

-[18] As noted, the Code was introduced to raise standards.
+- [22] As noted, the Code was introduced to raise standards.
 When it was introduced, the Ministry of Business Innovation and Employment undertook an awareness and education campaign to ensure Licensed Building Practitioners were aware of the Code and the need to act in accordance with it.
 The old days are gone.
-More is expected of Licensed Building Practitioners.
-As such, and given the language used and the tone of the communication, the Board finds that the conduct was serious enough to warrant disciplinary action.
+More is expected of Licensed Building Practitioners. - [23] Given the sustained period over which the conduct has occurred, and because the Respondent, notwithstanding the opportunity to remedy the situation after a complaint had been made, has not done what he promised, the Board considers that the conduct is serious enough and that disciplinary action should be taken.